jkins/dev-tools/vagrant/centos6.6/build-and-deploy-box/README.md

 lives on your host and needs to get to the VM for execution.
 Run `vagrant rsync` to update the contents of `/home/vagrant/ozp` in the VM

+## Microsoft Windows
+If you are running Windows edit initial_provisioning.sh and uncomment the line regarding WINDOWS_HOST.

 ## Details
 ozp-rest is run under Tomcat, using an actual MySQL database and Elasticsearch instance (as opposed to the in-memory versions often used in development).
 The